Also Serving Evanston & Skokie

 The task may also require the assistance of a periodontist, oral surgeon, orthodontist or endodontist, depending on the severity of various conditions.
 If you have missing, fractured or severely worn teeth, bleeding gums or jaw pain, or if you notice other worrisome changes in your oral health, you may be a candidate for full mouth reconstruction.

 Your Initial Consultation

 The process begins with a conversation with your dentist and a detailed evaluation.
-Your experienced Contos Smile Center dentist will do a thorough exam to diagnose the extent of the deterioration and create an effective plan.
-Once you and your dentist have agreed upon the procedures that you want, successful execution of the plan will require multiple office visits over many months.
+Your experienced Chicago, IL restorative dentist at Contos Smile Center will do a thorough exam to diagnose the extent of the deterioration and create an effective plan.
+Once you and your dentist have agreed upon the procedures that you want, successful execution of the plan will require multiple visits to our Chicago office over many months.

 What Does Full Mouth Reconstruction Address?

-Full mouth reconstruction targets serious deterioration of your oral health — teeth that are decayed, chipped, loosening or even falling out; roots that are being eaten away by gingivitis; missing teeth that are causing a realignment of your bite and pain in the jaw, and more.
+Full mouth reconstruction is a restorative dental treatment that targets serious deterioration of your oral health — teeth that are decayed, chipped, loosening or even falling out; roots that are being eaten away by gingivitis; missing teeth that are causing a realignment of your bite and pain in the jaw, and more.

 Customizable Options in Full Mouth Restoration